top of page

 Distance

-You can use a varying degree of distance from your character when using a limited or omniscient viewpoint – have a look at what Emma Darwin says on this subject here.
+You can use a varying degree of distance from your character when using a limited or omniscient viewpoint.

 First, second or third person?

-Deciding on whether you’ll use first person (‘I’), second person (‘you’) or third person (‘he’ or ‘she’) to tell your story is another key factor – Reedsy has a great resource on that subject here.
+Deciding on whether you’ll use first person (‘I’), second person (‘you’) or third person (‘he’ or ‘she’) to tell your story is another key factor.
+I've put a link to further resources on this subject below.

 A potential pitfall

-‘Jill thanked the shopkeeper, put the change in her pocket and walked back over to where Jane was standing.’
+‘Will thanked the shopkeeper, put the change in his pocket and walked back over to where Jane was standing.’

-Jane might be able to see and hear everything that just happened, but if we were ‘close’ to Jane, wouldn’t we hear about Jane waiting until her friend had finished her purchase, and then seeing her come back over?
+Jane might be able to see and hear everything that just happened, but if we were ‘close’ to Jane, wouldn’t we hear about Jane waiting until her friend had finished his purchase, and then seeing him come back over?

 Let me know what you think about ‘neutral viewpoint’ – do you see this used or find yourself using it?
 Do you find it a problem?